 - Residential Treatment Program

 We understand it can be overwhelming to take the first step in seeking help for addiction and a dual diagnosis.
-Phoenix Rising’s dual diagnosis treatment offers a wide range of services and dedicated addiction specialists who will help you begin your journey to recovery today.
+Phoenix Rising’s dual diagnosis treatment centers in Palm Springs, California offer a wide range of services and dedicated addiction specialists who will help you begin your journey to recovery today.
 We provide multiple treatment modalities and provide caring support from the moment you call us all the way through the end of treatment.
 Contact us today to get started.
 Call now at 866-985-1103.